Which items are Taco Bell are the healthiest? Let’s find out.

 In doing research for this guide, it’s clear to me that Taco Bell actually has some quality options.
 If ground meat isn’t your thing, they now have grilled chicken or steak options, which are great alternatives.

 And, for all the plant-based eaters out there, they have plenty of vegetarian options as well!

-Tacos are the bread & butter here, but what you see here is not all you are limited to.
+Tacos are the bread & butter here (if you’re asking me, the Doritos Locos Taco is the best tasting on the menu, but many will argue for the Cheesy Gordita Crunch), but what you see here is not all you are limited to.

 As is, the Soft Taco Supreme is 210 Calories, 10g Fat, 20g Carbs, and 10g Protein.

 If you want to save some calories and bump up the protein a bit, you can swap the beef for grilled chicken.
 That will change it to 180 Calories and 13g Protein.